peytoncordero/DRI25/data-literacies.md

 [Listen for the Iraqis in NYC!](https://www.arcgis.com/apps/Cascade/index.html?appid=caace3a2d1624aecac2754b5802de3fc) is an audio community mapping project that seeks to locate the Iraqi population in nYC using their own voices.

 <Secret>
 From the image, we can deduce that audio recordings of participants and a map (geospatial data) were used to complile this project.
 Given the details in the text on the right of the screen, we learn that the researcher will provide a map (geospatial data) and testemants (audio files) for us to peruse.
 The researcher has gathered digital field notes in the form of audio files from participants through a survey.
+The Call for Participants for Listen for the Iraqis in NYC! can be found [here](https://docs.google.com/document/d/1G8RxmEILImlW4O5LgRQ5I3e3JOlg0Sg6b7dM2CmrvEQ/edit).
 </Secret>

 # Stages of Data